 [Scenario]: Tenant operates a successful business for many years only to find that when the end of its lease term arrives, the landlord elects to lease the space to another tenant or demands a new rental rate that is higher than Tenant can afford.

-Tenant is left scrambling to find another location, loses its investment in the fixtures and tenant improvements in the current location, and Tenant’s business will likely suffer as a result of being closed for a significant time period while relocating.
+The tenant is left scrambling to find another location, loses its investment in the fixtures and tenant improvements in the current location, and Tenant’s business will likely suffer as a result of being closed for a significant time period while relocating.

 A tenant should consider that options to extend the lease be in the tenant’s sole discretion as to whether or not the options are exercised.
 Additionally, the rental amount or method by which the rent is determined for the option periods should be specified.